archphile/thepenguin/content/blog/2018-06-03-how-to-quickly-convert-your-flac-album-to-mp3.md

 tags = ["linux audio", "flac", "mp3", "whatmp3"]
 +++

-Even though all my music library is 99,99% FLACs, there are times when I need a quick FLAC --> MP3 conversion (for example to put music on the smartphone for running purposes)..
+Even though all my music library is 99,99% flacs, there are times when I need a quick **.flac to .mp3** conversion (for example to put music on the smartphone for running purposes).

-The best and quickest tool I have found so far, is [whatmp3](https://github.com/RecursiveForest/whatmp3), that uses [lame](http://lame.sourceforge.net/) to do the conversion.
+The best and tool I have found so far, is [whatmp3](https://github.com/RecursiveForest/whatmp3), that uses [lame](http://lame.sourceforge.net/) to do the conversion.

 In order to install it in Archlinux, I got it from [AUR](https://aur.archlinux.org/):

 	yaourt -S whatmp3

 As a last step, I (re-)installed lame :

 	pacman -S lame

-The use of whatmp3 is pretty easy:
+The use of **whatmp3** is pretty easy:

 	whatmp3 --320 your_flac_album_dir